Germany: Berlin climate activists push ahead with weeks-long hunger strike | DW | 15.09.2021

 "This is exactly why a conversation simply needs to happen," Lübbert said, adding that the activists' hunger strike will continue until the candidates speak with them.

-She added that the activists in Berlin discourage others from attempting similar strikes, as the may be unprepared or not know the risks they are getting into.
+She added that the activists in Berlin discourage others from attempting similar strikes, as they may be unprepared or not know the risks they are getting into.

 Video footage of the protest camp shows the hunger strikers have bottles of vitamins, fruit juice and tea at the ready.